 Each of LinnStrument's rows consists of 25 consecutive semitones, similar to the notes on any stringed instrument.
 By default, the rows are tuned in intervals of musical fourths (5 semitones), just like the lower four strings of a guitar.
 And similar to a piano's white and black keys, the naturals (C, D, E, F, G, A and B) are lit in green, with the C within each octave lit in blue.
 Try playing some scales, chords and melodies.
-Notice that when you play a note, it and all notes of the same pitch on other rows turn red, to make it easier to find the same note on another row.

 Click to learn more about where common chords and scales are in the default 4ths tuning

 When playing the standard presets of most MIDI sound generators, you'll notice a few limitations: